ArchiveBox/ArchiveBox/README.md

 **2. Run the archive script:**

-1. Download your export file e.g. `ril_export.html` from https://getpocket.com/export
+1. Get your HTML export file from [Pocket](https://getpocket.com/export), [Pinboard](https://pinboard.in/export/), [Chrome Bookmarks](https://support.google.com/chrome/answer/96816?hl=en), [Firefox Bookmarks](https://support.mozilla.org/en-US/kb/export-firefox-bookmarks-to-backup-or-transfer), or [Safari Bookmarks](http://i.imgur.com/AtcvUZA.png)
-2. Clone the repo `git clone https://github.com/pirate/pocket-archive-stream`
+2. Clone this repo `git clone https://github.com/pirate/pocket-archive-stream`
 3. `cd pocket-archive-stream/`
-4. `./archive.py ~/Downloads/ril_export.html [pocket|pinboard|bookmarks]`
+4. `./archive.py ~/Downloads/exported_file.html [pocket|pinboard|chrome]`

-It produces a folder `pocket/` containing an `index.html`, and archived copies of all the sites, organized by timestamp.
+It produces a folder `archive/` containing an `index.html`, and archived copies of all the sites, organized by starred timestamp.
 For each sites it saves:

  - wget of site, e.g. `en.wikipedia.org/wiki/Example.html` with .html appended if not present
  - `sreenshot.png` 1440x900 screenshot of site using headless chrome
  - `output.pdf` Printed PDF of site using headless chrome
  - `archive.org.txt` A link to the saved site on archive.org

-You can tweak parameters like screenshot size, file paths, timeouts, etc. in `archive.py`.
+You can tweak parameters like screenshot size, file paths, timeouts, dependencies, at the top of `archive.py`.
 You can also tweak the outputted html index in `index_template.html`.
 It just uses python format strings (not a proper templating engine like jinja2), which is why the CSS is double-bracketed `{{...}}`.